duongphuhiep/blog1/content/about.md

 * Hopefully, my writing will improve with time, otherwise it will never improve.
 * Most of the reader are developers who usually understand english anyway.

-Sometimes (if somebody ask me to) I can re-write a post in vietnamese / or mix langauge contents.
+Sometimes (if somebody ask me to) I can re-write a post in vietnamese / or mixed languages contents.